Recorder

 We also offer Ocarinas from Austria, Italy (mostly the ancient type) and from South America.

 Animal & Rune Types: These nice looking colourful Ocarinas originate from an Austrian workshop.
 There are various types and sizes with 4 or 7 holes.
-Along with each Ocarina you get a little song booklet for free.
+Along with each Ocarina you get a little song booklet free.

 Concert Ocarina: This model from Italy or Austria has 10 holes and is tuned exactly to a diatonic scale.
 You can choose coloured or natural (terracotta) type.